TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 ### Morality
 #### Good and Evil
 Good and Evil, within Vorin Theology, are said to be objective aspects that one possesses.
 With the Almighty being considered to only possess good, and the Voidbringers being considered to only possess evil.
 This possession of moral attributes shapes how they act and can act.
 But humanity has a dual-attribute, meaning they possess both good and evil, and thus can commit both good and evil deeds.
+In Vorinism, it is believed that the cosmere requires balance.
+Good beings, such as the Almighty, must be balanced by their opposites, which is why the Voidbringers were created to do evil.
+Vorinism holds that only humanity, with their dual-nature, can add good to the world, raising the amount of good in the world past the amount of evil.
 To live a good life, Vorins are expected to emulate the Attributes of the Heralds and the Almighty.
+The Ten Human Failings appear to refer to shortcomings of mankind, these might be identical to or associated with the Ten Foolish Attributes.
 How sinful or virtuous one is can be measured by the Almighty and used to determine whether one goes to the Tranquiline Halls or to Damnation.

 #### Calling